vinnyvaleria/SIMRide/README.md

 DRIVER: When starting the drive, get all passengers pick-up point/destination | USERS: View other profiles
 DRIVER: Get directions to and from school | USERS: Update password
-DRIVER: Create hidden driver page to view map | CHAT: Stored chat history
-USERS: Transaction/booking history | CHAT: Retrieving chats
+DRIVER: Create hidden driver page to view map | CHAT: Stored chat history -- | CHAT: Retrieving chats
 USERS: Rate the driver and rider (not important) | BOOKING: Create a Booking
 ADMIN: Audit/log (not important) | BOOKING: Display list of available Booking
 API: Stripe API | USERS: Apply to be driver: upload license image